kubernetes-sigs/gateway-api/site-src/contributing/devguide.md

 ## API Documentation

-When writing API documentation (the `godoc` for API fields and structures) it should be done in a meaningful and concise way, where information are provided for the different Gateway API personas (Ian, Chihiro and Ana) without leaking implementation details.
+When writing API documentation (the `godoc` for API fields and structures) it should be done in a meaningful and concise way, where information is provided for the different Gateway API personas (Ian, Chihiro and Ana) without leaking implementation details.

-The implementation details are still important for a Gateway API implementation developer, and they should still be provided but without being exposed on the CRD generation, that can end leaking to users on a diverse set of ways, like on Gateway API documentation website, or via `kubectl explain`.
+The implementation details are still important for Gateway API implementation developers, and should still be provided, but we need to ensure they are not exposed in the generated CRDs.
+That can end up leaking to users in multiple ways, such as on the Gateway API documentation website, or via `kubectl explain`.

 Additionally, it is worth noticing that API documentation reflects on the CRD generation size, which impacts directly on resource consumption like a maximum Kubernetes resource size